 Butterworth to Alor Setar train

-If you want to travel the short distance to Alor Setar by train, you can catch one of the many new Komuter Trains every few hours heading north to Padang Besar.
+If you want to travel the short distance to Alor Setar by train, you can catch one of the many cheap Komuter Trains that depart every few hours, heading north to Padang Besar.

 Buses to Alor Setar are also a good option, running every hour or so.